 Loans are carried at the total principal balance net of an Allowance for Credit Losses (ACL) and any unamortized deferred fees or costs.
 The Board of Directors (Board) approves the methodology used to establish interest rates so that the rates reflect market conditions.
 The adjustable interest rate on each church building loan is adjusted either on a one, three, five, seven, or ten-year basis, dependent on terms selected by the borrower at the time of loan origination.
-Church building loans mature at various dates through November 2049 and bear interest at rates ranging from 3.45% to 8.25%.
+Church building loans mature at various dates through April 2051 and bear interest at rates ranging from 3.45% to 8.25%.

 Loans are presented net of participations, ACL on loans and any unamortized deferred fees or costs.
-Accrued interest receivable on loans totaled \$537,168 on December 31, 2023 and is excluded from the estimate of credit losses.
+Accrued interest receivable on loans totaled \$785,962 and \$537,168 on December 31, 2024 and 2023, respectively, and is excluded from the estimate of credit losses.
 Interest income is accrued on the unpaid principal balance.
 Loan origination fees, net of certain direct origination costs, are deferred and recognized in interest income using a straight-line method over the contractual life of the loan.